SWaeldchen/swaeldchen.github.io/_projects/IP_PSPACE.md

 One can easily transform deterministic two-player games into TQBFs, for non-deterministic games I am not fully sure, but it should be possible, see [here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwjBh_md2O3-AhXB4KQKHSpDA9g4FBAWegQICRAB&url=https%3A%2F%2Fwww.fi.muni.cz%2Fusr%2Fkucera%2Fpapers%2Fqest07.ps&usg=AOvVaw26TwTX8w9Em1wC-UHHo5Wu) and [here](https://research-explorer.ista.ac.at/download/3846/5897/a_survey_of_stochastic_omega-regular_games.pdf).

 This TQBF can then be decided via the Interactive Proof reduction.
-Interestingly, the polynomial consistency condition becomes very similar to a arithmetised version of the [Bellman- equation](https://en.wikipedia.org/wiki/Bellman_equation).
+Interestingly, the polynomial consistency condition becomes very similar to a arithmetised version of the [Bellman equation](https://en.wikipedia.org/wiki/Bellman_equation).
 I will add further details to illustrate that point later.

 I want to actually implement this for an AI trained with Reinforcement Learning and Gradient Descent.

+**Implementation:**
 1. Use a simple deterministic game with finite time horizon (e.g. tic-tac-toe, Connect-Four, Hex)
 1. Train an AI to not only predict the whether the player can still win given a board situation.
-Extend this AI to predict the polynomial coefficients for the polynomial identity test, given the previous random samples.
+Extend this AI to predict the polynomial coefficients for the polynomial identity test, given the previous random samples of the $\mathsf{IP}$-protocol as input.
 1. See how well the AI can be trained to actually fulfil the consistency checks.

-Questions:
+**Questions:**
 1. Can a neural network architecture learn to predict the right polynomial coefficients?
 Since the coefficients are from a finite field, there is some room to correct errors.
 1. Can the whole methods be made robust for a system that makes mistakes sometimes?
 Could this involve relaxing the consistency condition?
 1. Can this be scaled up to more compled games?
 1. How can we incorporate randomness?

-Reasons why I believe this will work:
+**Reasons** why I believe this might work:
 1. Neural networks have become quite good at grokking abstract reasoning tasks,
 1. As the reasoning capabilities of AI grows, this challenge will actually become easier.